 Learning to function as a catalyst within set reactions of elemental forces, accelerating the developmental processes of time, I internalize the role of alchemical mediator in my artistic practice.
 Driven to make large scale sculpture in real time, I create in an aquatic environment.
 This alternative workspace reduces the confines of both gravity and friction.
 Submerging myself completely in a vessel of cold water, I pressure-inject wax from above and below.
-The interaction reconfigures the lattice structure of the molten wax as it spreads and solidifies.
-Layers of metal mesh grids suspended underwater form a three-dimensional drawing board for the wax extrusions.
-In an effort to extend the length and girth of the forms, I can coddle the wax upon entry, gently restraining the influx of material and allowing the crystalline structure to coagulate and grow.
-Submerging other individuals underwater with me, I encase them in wax morphologies.
-Confined within a narrow and restrictive vessel, an intimate connection instantly materializes.
-Wrapping them in organic formations produces a physical residue of the corporeal interaction.
-Underwater video and photography record the transfiguration of both subject and material.
+The interaction reconfigures the structure of the molten wax as it spreads and solidifies.
+Layers of mesh grids suspended underwater form a three-dimensional drawing board for the wax extrusions.
+To extend the length and girth of the forms, I coddle the wax upon entry, gently restraining the influx of material and allowing the semi-molten wax to coagulate and bloom.
+Submerging other individuals underwater with me, I encase them in wax extrusions.
+Underwater video and photography record the transfiguration of both wax and body.
 These event-based sculptures examine the dynamics of closeness, proximity, and fluidity between artist, materials, and surroundings.
-My work examines bodies in motion and material transformations.
-The hidden beauty of this material transformation can only be accurately captured on a micro scale, photographing at 2000 frames per second.
-This footage is shown alongside the sculpture, exploring the intricacies beyond the visible.